aws-amplify/amplify-data/packages/e2e-tests/README.md

    `amplify_outputs.json`.
 3. Once it is determined that `amplify_outputs.json` is generated, we configure Amplify and generate / configure the API client.
-4. Perform model operations.
+4. Tests are executed.
-5. Sandbox is torn down after the test is complete the `.amplify` directory and `amplify_outputs.json` are deleted.
+5. Sandbox is torn down after the tests are complete. `.amplify/` and `amplify_outputs.json` are deleted.

-## How to add a new test / test local changes:
+## How to add a new test:

 1. Add a new project directory under `amplify-backends`.
-Must contain a basic `package.json`.
+Must also contain a basic `package.json`.
 2. Add a corresponding test file under `__tests__`.
-3. Use the utils to run the process controller.
+3. Use the utils to generate / teardown the sandbox with the process controller.

 ## Using Execa with Jest